aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-Gets and sets how updates external links when the workbook is opened.
+how updates external links when the workbook is opened.

 **Returns:**
 int